adonisjs/v6-docs/content/docs/experimental/vite.md

 The `entrypoints` refers to the entry point file of your frontend codebase.
 Usually, it will be a JavaScript or a TypeScript file with additional imports.
 Each entry point will result in a separate output bundle.

 Also, if needed, you can define multiple entrypoints.
-For example, An entry point for your user-facing app and another for the admin panel.
+For example, an entry point for your user-facing app and another for the admin panel.

 </dd>